humdrum-tools/humdrum-documentation/tool/strophe/index.md

 ### DESCRIPTION

-The **strophe** command is used to isolate or extract selective strophic data.
+The <span class="tool">strophe</span> command is used to isolate or extract selective strophic data.
 Strophic data encode alternative concurrent information for a given passage.
 Examples of alternative concurrent information might include the texts for different verses of a song, alternative renditions of the same passage (such as *ossia* passages), or differing editorial interpretations of a given note or sequence of notes.

-The **strophe** command permits the user to extract selected information paths (called *strophes*) present in a Humdrum input.
+The <span class="tool">strophe</span> command permits the user to extract selected information paths (called *strophes*) present in a Humdrum input.

 Structurally, strophic data must begin from a single common spine, split